FlagBrew/PKSM-Scripts/dev/node/README.md

   - `'full'` - The entire contents of the file's save data
   - `'current'` - Only the data representing the most recent save data from the file.
 Will only be this value if the save file is from a type that can be split
   - `'backup'` - Only the data representing the older save data from the file.
 Will only be this value if the save file is from a type that can be split
-- `active` - dict tracking which blocks of save data within a split-able file are the most recent
+- `active` - object tracking which blocks of save data within a split-able file are the most recent
   - `active.general` - Gen 4 General (small) block
   - `active.storage` - Gen 4 Storage (big) block
   - `active.hof` - Gen 4 Hall of Fame Block
     - logic for determining active HoF block does not exist yet so results may be inaccurate
   - `active.save` - Gen 5 save data
-  - `active.extra` - Gen 5 extra data (Hall of Fame, custom C-Gear and Pokedex skins, PWT, etc.)

 #### Instance Methods